kubpica/AtreeboosterDI/README.md

  - bool SkipItself - If true, own GameObject is skiped; otherwise included in search for the component. (false by default)

 It works with multiple scenes loaded and DDOL objects.
 It also provides MonoBehaviourSingleton allowing you to access the script from anywhere like this: SoundManager.Instance; or [GlobalComponent] SoundManager soundManager;

+[[ReferenceComponent] example and discussion about the tool](https://forum.unity.com/threads/dependencyattributes-atreebooster-di.974097/#post-8783116)

 # Usage
 Copy MonoBehaviourExtended.cs and MonoBehaviourSingleton.cs to your project from https://github.com/kubpica/AtreeboosterDI/tree/master/Assets/AtreeboosterDI